Want to know awesome things to do in Maui with kids? Check out my complete guide to Maui kid-friendly experiences, restaurants, and places to stay.

 This 34-room hotel is about as historical as you can get, and has a pool that is perfect to help your little ones get rid of some of that extra energy!

 If you love the 1950’s era, you will love this hotel’s throwback vibe.
 Included in your stay is the use of the pool, unlimited hours lounging on the gorgeous grass lawn, and all the beach time you could want at Napili Beach a few steps away.
+Check out the latest prices and more details.

 Families will appreciate the daily complimentary breakfast (not always a given in Hawaii) and the fully equipped kitchen in the studio units.
 Be sure to take in the entertainment each week in the pool area!

 This condo complex was recently updated and now includes two swimming pools for families to enjoy.
 The rooms come as a studio or one-bedroom rentals, and feature black-out curtains.
+Check out the latest prices and more details.

 Let me tell you – those curtains are amazing if you are trying to put down a toddler who is cranky because “It’s still light out.”